- Student Email Communication Policy

 - Consumption of alcohol in residence halls is additionally limited by these requirements:

 a.
-No student events involving alcohol can be permitted in Carman, John Jay, Furnald, Hartley-Wallach, or Barnard's Sulzberger Hall.
+No registered student events involving alcohol can be permitted in the common areas of any residence hall.

 b.
-Alcohol may not be consumed by any person in any part of a residence hall except in a residential room or at a registered and approved event.
+Alcohol may not be consumed by any person in any part of a residence hall except in a contractually assigned private residence hall room, in the common area(s) within a contractually assigned suite or at a registered and approved event.

 c.
-While the individual student or host has primary responsibility for abiding by this policy and New York State law, members of the Residence Life staff will address individual consumption or possession violations in their respective buildings as follows:
+While the individual student or host has primary responsibility for abiding by this policy and New York State law, members of the Residence Life staff will address individual consumption or possession violations in the residence halls.

-- Consumption of alcohol at events sponsored by a Greek-letter organization is governed additionally by these specific provisions, as well as by any additional requirements as directed by the Coordinator of Greek Affairs:
+- Consumption of alcohol at events sponsored by a Greek-letter organization is governed additionally by these specific provisions, as well as by any additional requirements as directed by the Director of Fraternity and Sorority Life:

 a.
 Alcohol is not permitted at any rush event.